-The translation of financial statements of the foreign subsidiaries to the presentation currency is performed for assets and liabilities using the exchange rate in effect at the balance sheet date and for revenue, expense and cash-flow items using the average exchange rate for the respective periods.
+The translation of financial statements of the foreign subsidiaries to the presentation currency is performed for assets and liabilities using the exchange rate in effect (All amounts in Rs.
+Lakhs, unless otherwise stated)

+at the balance sheet date and for revenue, expense and cash-flow items using the average exchange rate for the respective periods.
 The gains or losses resulting from such translation are included in currency translation reserves under other components of equity.
 When a subsidiary is disposed off, in full, the relevant amount is transferred to net profit in the statement of profit and loss.
 However when a change in the parent's ownership does not result in loss of control of a subsidiary, such changes are recorded through equity.